DataDog/dd-sdk-ios/docs/rum_collection.md

     {{% /tab %}}
     {{% tab "Swift Package Manager (SPM)" %}}

-To integrate using Apple's [Swift Package Manager][spm], add the following as a dependency to your `Package.swift`:
+To integrate the SDK using Apple's [Swift Package Manager][spm], add the following as a dependency to your `Package.swift`:
 ```swift
 .package(url: "https://github.com/DataDog/dd-sdk-ios.git", .exact("1.4.0-beta1"))
 ```